Concordium/concordium-rust-smart-contracts/CTS1.rst

 ``TokenAmount``
 ^^^^^^^^^^^^^^^

-An amount of a token type is an unsigned 64bit integer represented in WASM by the type ``i64``.
+An amount of a token type is an unsigned 64 bit integer.

 It is serialized using 8 bytes little endian::

   TokenAmount ::= (amount: Byte⁸)